 Remove the tape measure and continue to trim the rest of the fabric so you have strips.

-Repeat for all fabric.
+Repeat for all the pieces of fabric.

 Place your wreath form, face down on a flat surface.